(Last Updated on : 07/09/2019)

 Early Life of Subrata Pal

 .
-From 2002 to 2004, he had been trained in the Tata Football Academy.
+From 2002 to 2004, he had been trained in the Tata Football Academy (TFA).
 It is here that his potential to be a great goalkeeper had been discovered.

 Club Career of Subrata Pal

-In the year 2007, after he ended his contract with Mohun Bagan, he had signed a deal with their local rivals East Bengal
+After his contract with Mohun Bagan ended in 2007, Subrata had signed a deal with their local rivals East Bengal

-'s best goalkeeper in 2007 for his outstanding shot-stopping abilities, an example of which was in East Bengal's Federation Cup
+, with whom he had made 31 appearances.
+Subrata was adjudged the I-League's best goalkeeper in 2007 for his outstanding shot- stopping abilities, an example of which was in East Bengal's Federation Cup

 at the Salt Lake Stadium

 In the year 2013, Pal was signed by Rangdajied United of the I-League.
 They agreed to sign Pal along with fellow IMG-Reliance contracted players Gouramangi Singh

 , Sandesh Jhingan, Manandeep Singh, and Tomba Singh.
 Pal made his debut in the I-League on 22nd November 2013 against Shillong Lajong